apify/crawlee-python/docs/upgrading/upgrading_to_v0x.md

 The `Configuration` fields `chrome_executable_path`, `xvfb`, and `verbose_log` have been removed.
 The `chrome_executable_path` and `xvfb` fields were unused, while `verbose_log` can be replaced by setting `log_level` to `DEBUG`.

+### PlaywrightCrawler and PlaywrightBrowserPlugin

+- `PlaywrightCrawler` now use a persistent browser context instead of the standard browser context
+- Added `user_data_dir` parameter for `PlaywrightCrawler` and `PlaywrightBrowserPlugin` to specify the directory for the persistent context.
+If not provided, a temporary directory will be created automatically.

 ### Abstract base classes

 We decided to move away from [Hungarian notation](https://en.wikipedia.org/wiki/Hungarian_notation) and remove all the `Base` prefixes from the abstract classes.
 It includes the following public classes: